ChristopherBui/Metis_Projects/Project_2/README.md

 1. Acquire average stats for the first 3 years of a player’s career
 2. Acquire 4th year points per game as our true value; 0 assigned if player was not active

-In building the model, linear regression was used to predict a player’s performance.
+In creating the model, linear regression was used to predict a player’s performance.
 To test the validity of the model, k-fold cross validation was implemented between training set and test set.
 Performance of the model is measured by R^2 with normalized data in addition to the Mean Square Error.

 ## Tools